MrFunEGUY/Civil-Wars/SteamDesc.md

 - Possibly: Treasonous leaders who lose the civil war or are banished may try to start a new country, or take over and lead a primitive civilization to space.

 - Events that lead up to Civil Wars.
 Leader ultimatums to stop an imminent Civil War (ie, stuff like "Make me your heir and I won't rebel.")

-- Rework current espionage to make Civil Wars more likely.

 - Espionage mission to retrieve treasonous leaders who fled to other nations